GurdeepSS/spring-angularJS/README.md

 =====================
 ReSTFul WebServices using  Spring-3.2.11 , Jackson-2.4.3  with AngularJS-1.3.0 with html5.
 #Prerequisites:-
-You should be having jdk1.7.x ,apache tomcat7.x, apache-maven-3.2.3-bin.
+You should be having jdk1.7.x ,apache tomcat7.x, apache-maven-3.2.3-bin ,Git-1.9.4 client tool, Curl Command line tool.
 #step1:-
 clone the project from repo.
 #step2:-